leikir/http_forwarder/README.md

 end
 ```

+#### Forwarding with response modification

-If you want to manipulate the response, simply use the `forward` method :
+If you want to manipulate the response, simply use the `forward` method, then manipulate the response object :

 ```ruby
 def update